3 min. to read

-Do you have questions about proper recycling or composting?
-Are you unsure about what goes in which bin when you're throwing stuff away?
-UW Recycling wants to provide answers.
-Here are 10 of the most common recycling myths that pop up on campus, along with definitive answers!
+Do you have questions about recycling or composting?
+Here are 10 common recycling myths that pop up on campus, along with definitive answers from UW Recycling!

-Myth #1: All cardboard and paper is recyclable
+Myth #1: Cardboard and paper are always recyclable

 Myth #2: All plastic items marked with the chasing recycling arrows are recyclable

 Not always.
 The number inside the recycling arrows refer to the type of plastic used to make the item.
-In Seattle and on campus, go by the size and shape: items must be at least 3 inches wide, and accepted shapes are tubs, jugs, cups, bottles and lids.
-Just make sure to compost it if it says compostable!
+In Seattle and on campus, recycle by size and shape.
+Items must be at least 3 inches wide and be in the shape of a tub, jug, cup, bottle or lid.
+Make sure to compost it if the item says compostable!

 Myth #3: Paper towels go into the garbage

 All paper towels are compostable on campus!
-However, if the paper towel was used for bodily fluid, they should go into the garbage instead of compost.
+However, if the paper towel was used for bodily fluid, it should go into the garbage instead of compost.

 Myth #4: Water bottles are recycled into new water bottles